 Reducing nutrient runoff to surface and ground water can avoid future costs to treat drinking water.
 High nitrate levels in drinking water can lead to “blue baby” syndrome that in infants reduces the blood’s capacity to carry oxygen.
 Pregnant women are also at risk from elevated nitrates and some health studies suggest that higher levels can lead to formation of cancer-causing substances in adults.
 Elevated nitrate levels in aquifers and water wells have become a growing problem in several states with livestock production.

 Frequent waste collection followed by advanced treatment dramatically reduces ammonia, greenhouse gases and other air emissions.
 Livestock production is the largest source of ammonia in the U.S. and the world.
 Ammonia contributes to the formation of PM2.5, fine inhalable particulate air pollution that poses significant health risks for heart and lung disease, especially in the young and elderly.
 Ammonia also adds to both groundwater contamination, as well as surface runoff, through atmospheric deposition of nitrogen that is then picked up in stormwater runoff.
+The only way to deal with ammonia from livestock waste is to capture it at its source, before it can escape to the surrounding environment where it is very difficult and expensive to recapture.

 Direct treatment can largely eliminate pathogens in the waste stream.
 Outbreaks of food-borne illness, often fatal, are regularly traced back to contamination from livestock waste used to fertilize crops.
 Antibiotic-resistant bacteria due to overuse in livestock production is a widely and hotly-debated issue.
-Several recent studies have demonstrated an increased incidence of MRSA and other antibiotic-resistant bacteria in humans that live near fields that have been treated with both raw swine and dairy manure.
+Several recent studies have demonstrated an increased incidence of MRSA and other antibiotic-resistant bacteria in humans that live near fields that have been fertilized with either raw swine and dairy manure.
 Increased hormone levels that interfere with fish reproduction have been found in several Pennsylvania rivers; higher hormone levels and their impacts have been linked to runoff from livestock waste.

 Treating livestock waste at its source isn’t just common sense – it makes economic sense:

-- Improved water quality and ecosystem health throughout the watershed
+- Improved water quality and ecosystem health throughout the watershed – recreation, property values, etc.

 - Increased economic activity and improved quality of life in “upstream” rural communities